RaymondChoi54/webcamMouse/deliverables/iteration-01.review.md

  * High-level concepts that should guide your work for the next iteration.
  * These concepts should help you decide on where to focus your efforts.
  * Can be related to product and/or process.

+New website
+Extension needs work
+Need to come up with method for clicking
+Glad everyone is on the same page - system is working
+< trello board here>